Serum Protein Electrophoresis

 What proteins does the test measure?

 There are many different proteins in the blood, but protein electrophoresis looks at only two classes of protein, called albumin and globulin.
-There is only one type of albumin and it is found in relatively constant levels in the blood; it is a versatile protein with a variety of important roles, including transporting substances through the body.
-In contrast, there are many types of globulin, each of which has a specific function.
-Levels of globulin are more variable than albumin, and tend to rise in the presence of illness or disease.
+There is only one type of albumin, and it is found in relatively constant levels in the blood; it is a versatile protein with a variety of important roles, including transporting substances through the body.
+In contrast, there are many types of globulins, each of which has a specific function.
+Levels of globulin are more variable than albumin and tend to rise in the presence of illness or disease.

 Why are globulins important?